-Most building heights are typically limited to either a maximum of three stories or a maximum of to five stories maximum in Downtown based on zoning, however, alternative compliance options are available and to date have resulted in one building taller than five stories in the Downtown Core and one building taller than five stories in the Greater Downtown Area.
-The adjacent Dunbar and Heritage neighborhoods southwest of Downtown is largely limited to two stories.
+Most building heights are limited to either a maximum three stories or a maximum of five stories in Downtown based on zoning, however, alternative compliance options are available and to date have resulted in one building taller than five stories in the Downtown Core and one building taller than five stories in the Greater Downtown Area.
+The adjacent Dunbar and Heritage neighborhoods southwest of Downtown are largely limited to two stories.

 Ground floors in the Downtown Core are mixed in design, and often contribute to an engaging pedestrian experience and sense of place through high levels of transparency, storefronts, and small setbacks.
 Yet, not all ground floors share the same treatment.
 Several streets have frontages with expansive blank walls, large setbacks with surface parking lots, a lack of an articulated facade, and a lack of buildings on a lot.
-These frontages are an opportunity to implement physical improvements to the facades which will create a more positive pedestrian experience for residents and visitors. that do not contribute positively to the pedestrian experience through expansive blank walls, large setbacks with surface parking lots, a lack of an articulated, transparent, human-scaled façade, and lack of buildings.
+These frontages are an opportunity to implement physical improvements to the facades which will create a more positive pedestrian experience for residents and visitors.